masurp/corona_analyses/README.md

 ITALY (lower left): the number of *total* confirmed cases is growing exponentially.
-More importantly, the number of *active* cases is almost equivalent to the number of *total* cases.
+More importantly, the number of *active* cases is almost equivalent to the number of *total* cases (hopefully the slight deviation from the exponential trend will prove to be real).
 The number of *recovered* cases sadly equals the number of *deaths*.
 So far, we do not see implications of the drastic measures taken by the Italian government.
 Yet, recent analyses of the number of *total* cases suggest the curve is slowly declining (which would be a sign of hope\!).

 GERMANY (lower right): The number of *total* confirmed cases likewise grows exponentially.
 Again (see Italy), the number of *active* cases is